 But some fish like goldfish or bettas don’t like any current at all.
 So research your type of fish first.

-A major benefit of a wave maker, if placed on top of your tank and angled upwards towards the surface is the addition of surface agitation.
+A major benefit of a wave maker in an aquarium, if placed on top of your tank and angled upwards towards the surface is the addition of surface agitation.
 The flow will create waves on your surface which will help in the transfer of oxygen into your tank which is very important.

 These constant waves on your surface will oxygenate your tank water more efficiently than any scuba diver man with some bubbles.
 No judgement though, I’ve had that guy too 😉

-So what’s the best spot to put a wave maker in your tank.
+So what’s the best wave maker position in your tank?
 Well we’ve already discussed that on top angled upwards is super beneficial for surface agitation.
 But which side of your tank it goes on will depend on what side your filters intake strainer is.

-Weather you have an HOB, a Canister filter, or even just a Sponge filter…water enters those filters from the bottom of your tank.
+Whether you have an HOB, a Canister filter, or even just a Sponge filter…water enters those filters from the bottom of your tank.
 The intake strainers are at the bottom and a sponge filter sits on your substrate.
 Since our wave maker will be on top the best side is the same side your intake is on.
 For filter comparison, here’s a great article on best aquarium filters.

 The reason is because as the wave maker pushes water away from it on top, it is also pulling water towards it from the bottom.
 All the uneaten food, waste and debris sitting on your substrate will also be pulled towards it from the bottom.